 Welcome to the Press Page.
+For the most recent press, click here.
 Below is a list of articles featuring our boats and travels.
 Feel free to click on the links to read the full stories (in PDF form) with accompanying artwork.

 “A robust ocean-cruising yacht, the FPB 97 is for owners who want the option of self-navigation without crew.
 Able to withstand extreme conditions, with self-righting capability, it has the toughest structure ever offered in a series-built yacht.”
 Click here for PDF.